Sign Up for Seminars from Over 600 Providers

 Sponsor Background:

-- 100% Satisfaction Guarantee
+- Satisfaction guaranteed.

 Cancellation Policy: You may cancel your registration up to 10 business days before the seminar.
 Your registration fee will be refunded less a cancellation fee.
 If you need to cancel less than 10 business days prior to the seminar you may (1) send a substitute from your organization or (2) transfer your registration fee within 12 months to another seminar or conference of your choice.
 Please note that if you don't cancel and don't attend, you are still responsible for payment.
 Substitutions may be made at any time.